Written by

 Does My Organization Need HIPAA Compliance Training?

-HIPAA training requirements apply to all employers that are HIPAA Covered Entities or Business Associates.
+HIPAA compliance training requirements apply to all employers that are HIPAA Covered Entities or Business Associates.
 Healthcare providers, health plans, and healthcare clearinghouses who transmit PHI are considered covered entities.

 A business associate is anyone who creates, receives, maintains, or transmits PHI for a function regulated by HIPAA or on behalf of a covered entity.
 This definition of a “business associate” was expanded by the HIPAA Omnibus Rule.